roboll/helmfile/README.md

                                            A release must match all labels in a group in order to be used.
 Multiple groups can be specified at once.
                                            --selector tier=frontend,tier!=proxy --selector tier=backend.
 Will match all frontend, non-proxy releases AND all backend releases.
-                                           The name of a release can be used as a label. --selector name=myrelease --interactive, -i                       Request confirmation before attempting to modify clusters --help, -h                              show help --version, -v                           print the version
+                                           The name of a release can be used as a label. --selector name=myrelease --allow-no-matching-release             Do not exit with an error code if the provided selector has no matching releases.
+   --interactive, -i                       Request confirmation before attempting to modify clusters --help, -h                              show help --version, -v                           print the version